chinesewithjoy.netGuides

 Before you fly

 By Joy (雨洁) — certified Chinese teacher from Nanjing, the voice of the China Survival Kit app.
-Updated July 2026.
+Last checked July 2026.

 What "transit without visa" actually means

-Transit without visa — often shortened to TWOV — means China lets you enter for a limited window without a visa, because you are passing through on your way somewhere else.
-It is an official policy with precise conditions, and immigration officers apply them literally.
+TWOV means China lets you enter for a limited window without a visa, because you are passing through on your way somewhere else.
+"Somewhere else" is the operative part.

 The core requirement is a three-point itinerary.
 You arrive from country A, stop in China, and continue to a different country or region B. Bangkok to Shanghai and back to Bangkok is a round trip, not a transit, and it generally does not qualify.
 Bangkok to Shanghai to Seoul does.